mmkhovan/ansible-create-winvm/README.md

 Example Playbook
 ----------------
 Playbook described in file depl.yml.
 You need to copy this role to your roles folder.($HOME/roles).
-And copy depl.yml to your home folder($HOME/depl.yml)
-Run playbook with:
+And copy depl.yml to your home folder($HOME/depl.yml) Run playbook with:
-  ansible-playbook --extra-vars "password=Ielt%arg12b" -i depl.yml
+ - ansible-playbook --extra-vars "password=<yourpassword>" -i depl.yml

 License